 3. Online Platforms

 Many accredited investors use exclusive online platforms to choose their next venture.
-These platforms, like the Angel Investment Network or AngelList, showcase new businesses with above-average potential to individual investors or syndicates.
+Like the Angel Investment Network or AngelList, these platforms showcase new businesses with above-average potential to individual investors or syndicates.
 So, contact the platform with the structure you like best (individual or syndicate) and inquire about adding your business to their list of new opportunities.

 4. Conferences and Summits